LIFESTYLE TIPS

 Recommendations from Locals

-One of the main barriers foreigners have is their access to information.
-This is because even if you are proficient in Japanese, your ability to understand situations in Japanese is not the same as your ability to do so in your native language.
-This is a meaningful gap that most people don’t realize until a few weeks or months in, but it means actively asking for information is more effective than figuring it out on your own.
+When you meet and talk with new people, ask them about their favorite spots in the area or recommendations for places to travel/explore.
+One of the main barriers for foreigners is our lack of access to information.
+Naturally, even if you are proficient in Japanese, your ability to understand situations in Japanese is not the same as your ability to do so in your native language.
+You may not notice this challenge until you've lived here for a couple months, but actively asking for information is more effective than trying to figure it all out on your own.

 Taking Up Hobbies